 As a result of the Reverse Stock Split, every 13 shares of common stock issued and outstanding were automatically reclassified into one new share of common stock without any action on the part of the holders.
 The Company paid cash in lieu of fractional shares resulting from the Reverse Stock Split.
 Proportionate adjustments were made to the exercise prices and the number of shares underlying the Company's outstanding equity awards, as applicable, and warrants exercisable for shares of Common Stock, as well as to the number of shares issuable under the Company's equity incentive plans and certain existing agreements.

-Accordingly, for the Company's publicly traded warrants trading under the symbol "LOCL WS," every 13 warrants became exercisable for one share of common stock at an exercise price of \$149.50 per share of common stock.
+Also, for the Company's outstanding warrants to purchase up to 81,139,179 shares of common stock, every 13 shares issuable under warrants became exercisable for one share of common stock at an exercise price of \$49.50 per share of common stock for the Company's publicly traded warrants and \$13.00 per share of common stock for the March 2023 Cargill Warrant.
+See Note 9,Stock-Based Compensation, and Note 10, Net Loss Per Share, for more information.
 The common stock issued pursuant to the Reverse Stock Split will remain fully paid and non-assessable.
 The Reverse Stock Split did not affect the number of authorized shares of common stock or the par value of the common stock.